 What is the cost for the Festival?

-Special Black Friday VIP All Weekend Ticket Sale starts Thanksgiving Day and continues through Monday-Purchase TWO (2) VIP tickets for $95 (a $55 savings!).
+Special Black Friday VIP All Weekend Ticket Sale starts Thanksgiving Day and continues through Monday ONLY-Purchase One VIP All-Weekend Ticket for only $47.50 (a $75 Value!).

 Early discount price for VIP All Weekend Ticket is $65 November 28 through February 28, increasing to $75 on March 1.

 One Day General Admission Ticket is $10.
 Black Friday Discount General Admission Ticket for $8 November 23-27 Only.

 Children under 12 and active duty and retired military personnel with current valid ID are admitted Free.